 Here are all the best places to go stargazing in NSW.

 Warrumbungle National Park

 You’re going to want to bring your camping gear for this one.
 Warrumbungle National Park is a definite hike (a six-hour drive from Sydney) but it tops the list for one very important reason.
 It is Australia’s first (and only) Dark Sky Park making it the ultimate spot for stargazing, amateur astronomy and camping under the starriest of skies.

 Just 45 minutes from the city, Mount Kuring-Gai is the ideal spot for date night.
 On the edge of the national park, there is a football oval which is legit the ideal location to roll out your picnic blanket and stare the at night sky.
-Orion’s Belt (the hunter constellation) is easily spotted at Mount Kuring-gai so you can surprise your S/O with a mini star show.
+Come summertime, Orion’s Belt (the hunter constellation) is easily spotted at Mount Kuring-gai so you can surprise your S/O with a mini star show.